st-tech/ppf-contact-solver/README.md

 - **🚫 No Mesh Data**: Preparing mesh data using external tools can be cumbersome.
 Our frontend minimizes this effort by allowing meshes to be created on the fly or downloaded when needed.

-- **🔗 Method Chaining**: We adopt the method chaining style from JavaScript, making the API intuitive and easy to use.
+- **🔗 Method Chaining**: We adopt the method chaining style from JavaScript, making the API intuitive and easy to understand.

 - **📦 Single Import for Everything**: All frontend features are accessible by simply importing with `from frontend import App`.